edomora97/ibuilder/README.md

 and rust type-safeness.

-The API of this crate is very simple, you start with a struct derived from `ibuilder` and call the auto-generated function `builder()`.
+The API of this crate is very simple, you start with a struct derived from `ibuilder` and call the auto-generated function `builder()` from the `Buildable` trait.
 This will construct a new custom-built `Builder` to use for the communication.
-The `Builder` provides two main functions: `get_options()` for getting the current state of the builder and the list of possible options the user can choose, and `choose(input)` that validates and inserts the choice of the user.
+The `Builder` provides two main functions:
+`get_options()` for getting the current state of the builder and the list of possible options the user can choose, and `choose(input)` that validates and inserts the choice of the user.

 ### Rationale
 When building an interactive application (e.g. a Telegram Bot, a Console application) which